MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 > [!NOTE]
 > Client Hints are only sent over secure connections using `HTTPS`.

-The low entropy hints are sent by default.
+These low entropy hints are sent by default.
 If you need to access more information, send one of the following request headers.

 #### User-Agent request and response headers